 10. There may or may not be an encore at the end

 We didn’t have an encore.
-That was my own problem with the Japanese concert.
 At the end, the band bowed and marched off stage – leaving their instruments in place.
 The state lights stayed on for a 10 minute instrumental as the crowd waited, faithfully clapping and cheering.
 Eventually the stage lights went off, the hall light went on, and staff members appeared out of nowhere, ushering people home.

 My friend and I tried an encore chant – a couple other foreigners joined in.
 But either the Japanese concert-goers had no idea what an encore was or asking for an encore at a Japanese concert is considered rude, because no one chanted encore.